uhyo/better-typescript-lib/README.md

 ### How it works

-Starting from TypeScript 4.5, the TypeScript compiler detects existence of `@typescript/xxx` packages (e.g. `@typescript/es2015`) and uses them instead of the built-in definitions.
+Starting from TypeScript 4.5, the TypeScript compiler detects existence of `@typescript/lib-xxx` packages (e.g. `@typescript/lib-es2015`) and uses them instead of the built-in definitions.
 By installing `better-typescript-lib`, these package names are mapped to corresponding `@better-typescript-lib/xxx` packages.

-### with pnpm
+### With pnpm

 With pnpm, you must append the following line to the `.npmrc` file: